Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

 Inquire about Cazador’s whereabouts

-You can ask about Cazador’s whereabouts from him, and you will learn that this noble is present at the Grand Palace at the hills of the gate.
-Cazador is a master of secrets, according to him, so you need to go directly to the Szarr Palace next to Baldur’s Gate 3.
+You can ask about Cazador’s whereabouts from him, and you will learn that this noble is present at the Grand Palace on the hills of the gate.
+Cazador is a master of secrets, according to him, so you need to go directly to the Szarr Palace next to Baldur’s Gate.
 He will belittle Astarion as always, and after a series of dialogues, you can fight against Cazador and his minions.

 Defeat Cazador in Baldur’s Gate 3

-You must first deal with his lackeys (minions) to defeat him.
+The fight will begin with Cazador capturing Astarion and placing him on an altar.
+You must first deal with Cazador’s lackeys (minions) to defeat him.
 This way, you can target the Sarcophagus next, where Cazador will retreat to heal himself.
 Open that up and keep attacking him.
-After a while, both Astarion and Cazador will fall, and you will be left with the decision in BG3.
+After a while, Astarion and Cazador will fall, leaving you with the ending decision of the Pale Elf quest in Baldur’s Gate 3.

 You can either help Astarion in dealing with Cazador or refuse to help Astarion in this matter.
 The outcome of selecting either of these options will vary as well.